caaravn/gitnotes/README.md

      git status  -> to see the status before and after command exection for both add&commit.

-     git pull origin branchname  ->pull code into local git for latest change
+     git pull origin branchname  -> It helps ypu to pull the latest code changes from github to local git

+     git fetch                    -> It helps ypu to pull the latest code changes from github to local git from specific branch

 -> git branching ---> Branching will helps developers to work parallely or samintaniously with out any dependency on each other.
-         -> when we create any branch we get a default branch called "MAIN" Below are the branches were developers create depends on there project Stage  1) feature -> were developer creat and work on there code individually Stage  2) develop/dev/developement-> In this all developer code will merge and quality test happen Stage  3) main ->were it contains final code application Stage  4) release -> code releasing to customer
+         -> when we create any branch we get a default branch called "MAIN" Below are the branches were developers create depends on there project Stage  1) feature barnch-> were developer create and work on there code individually Stage  2) develop/dev/developement branch-> In this all developer code will merge and quality test happen Stage  3) main or master branch (default branch)->were it contains final code application Stage  4) release branch -> code releasing to customer Stage  5) hotfix branch -> any minor and immediate change of code

-     git branch <bname> --> it will create branch git checkout <bname>  -> switch from one to another branch Above two (OR) below one (same)
+     git branch <bname> --> to create branch git checkout <bname>  -> switch from one to another branch Above two (OR) below one (same)
      git checkout -b <bname>  -> create and switch to that branch